Executive Search Seeks President for ICI

 The students attending ICI institutions comprise one-sixth of all full-time undergraduate Indiana students.
 Its institutions grant one-third of all baccalaureate degrees awarded in the state and an even higher share of the state’s STEM-related degrees.
 Sixty percent of ICI students graduate in four years; 80 percent graduate in six years.
 With the bulk of student aid coming from the colleges themselves, median student debt is $32,000.
 With some 100,000 total students, ICI institutions span doctoral universities, liberal arts colleges, comprehensive institutions, and church-related colleges.

-ICI’s public policy advocacy efforts help Indiana rank 1st in the Midwest and 7th in the United States for state-funded student aid, with approximately $60 million annually in scholarships for Indiana students attending private institutions.
-The Lilly Endowment Community Scholarship Program (LECSP), which ICI manages, offers privately-funded grants totaling more than $18 million in 2020-2021.
-As a recognized leader in collaboration at the national level, ICI has recently developed a multi-employer retirement program and a multi-employer health insurance trust.
+ICI’s public policy advocacy efforts help Indiana rank 1st in the Midwest and 4th in the United States for state-funded student aid, with approximately $60 million annually in scholarships for Indiana students attending private institutions.
+The Lilly Endowment Community Scholarship Program (LECSP), which ICI manages, offered privately-funded grants totaling more than $19 million in 2020-2021.
+As a recognized leader in collaboration at the national level, ICI developed a multi-employer retirement program and a multi-employer health insurance trust.
 Both of these programs provide significant savings, cost avoidance, and liability protection for the members.
 In addition, ICI provides training and technical advice to campuses on Title IX regulations.

 Independent Colleges of Indiana exists to promote the health and autonomy of its member colleges.